alphagov/govuk-developer-docs/source/manual/create-a-local-transaction.html.md

 _[3]: This step requires a PR that can be created and deployed (once approved) at any point._

+## Assumptions

+The examples and procedures on this page make the following assumptions:

+* You have set an alias for the `kubectl`, [as per the Kubernetes Quick Reference](https://kubernetes.io/docs/reference/kubectl/quick-reference/).
+* You have set the `apps` namespace as the default namespace.

 ## Get details of or create the service in the Electronic Service Delivery (ESD)

 Newly created services are automatically imported into [Local Links Manager (LLM)](https://local-links-manager.publishing.service.gov.uk/) from [Electronic Service Delivery (ESD)](#electronic-service-delivery-esd) via a nightly import process.
 So, if you know the ID of the service you want to use, [check if it exists in ESD](https://standards.esd.org.uk/?tab=search) and [LLM](https://local-links-manager.publishing.service.gov.uk/services).